josemarcosit/python-streamlit/README.md

 1. SQL Server installed and running
 2. Northwind database restored
 3. User and password configured correctly

+> **Note:** The dashboard displays data from the Northwind sample database, including products, orders, customers, and suppliers from the years 1996-1998.

 ## 📝 Environment Variables (Optional)